 - Was the item damaged?

-- Did you receive the wrong product?
+- Did your warehouse ship the wrong product?

 Capturing this information can provide some insight into your product selection and operations, as well as how you market your products online and in-store.
 Damaged or incorrect items could indicate problems in your warehouse, either in receiving inventory from your vendors or in your shipping processes.
 If you see a lot of items returned for improper fit, that could indicate a need for better sizing charts or photos.
 Review your returns data when you order inventory in the future to ensure that you’re offering products your customers like.

 Returns and exchanges can be viewed as a sales opportunity, especially at times when the customer may be new to your store.
 The easier you make it, the greater the chance you encourage customers to return to your store to make more purchases in the future.